 Cheap dinner party ideas

 Love being the host(ess) with the most(ess), but struggle to find the cash to entertain?
-We've got some great cheap dinner party ideas for four people or more.
+We have some great cheap dinner party ideas for four people or more.

-Having a dinner party is an ideal way to get to know new friends a bit better.
-There's something about being in someone's home that makes you relax a bit more than you would do eating out in a restaurant (possibly since the wine flows a lot faster when you're not being charged £10 a glass).
+Having a dinner party is an ideal way to get to know new friends better.
+Being in someone's home can help you relax more than if you were in a restaurant.

-The only issue, of course, is that cooking up a dinner party menu for multiple people at once can be a bit stressful, not to mention expensive.
+The main issue, of course, is that cooking up a dinner party menu for multiple people at once can be a bit stressful, not to mention expensive.

 Here are our top tips on how to host a cheap dinner party.
 We've also included a few easy dinner party recipes for under £10 to keep your guests (and your pockets!) full and happy.